-Exclusive: U.S., others agreed 'secret' exemptions for Iran after nuclear deal - report
+U.S., others agreed 'secret' exemptions for Iran after nuclear deal: think tank

-WASHINGTON The United States and its negotiating partners agreed "in secret" to allow Iran to evade some restrictions in last year's landmark nuclear agreement in order to meet the deadline for it to start getting relief from economic sanctions, according to a report reviewed by Reuters.
+WASHINGTON (Reuters) - The United States and its negotiating partners agreed "in secret" to allow Iran to evade some restrictions in last year's landmark nuclear agreement in order to meet the deadline for it to start getting relief from economic sanctions, according to a think tank report published on Thursday.

-The report is to be published on Thursday by the Washington-based Institute for Science and International Security, said the think tank’s president David Albright, a former U.N. weapons inspector and co-author of the report.
-It is based on information provided by several officials of governments involved in the negotiations, who Albright declined to identify.
+The report, which was released by the Washington-based Institute for Science and International Security, is based on information provided by several officials of governments involved in the negotiations.
+The group's president David Albright, a former U.N. weapons inspector and co-author of the report, declined to identify the officials, and Reuters could not independently verify the report's assertions.

 "The exemptions or loopholes are happening in secret, and it appears that they favor Iran," Albright said.

+"The implementation date was driven by the ability of the (International Atomic Energy Agency) to verify that Iran had completed the steps that they promised to take," White House spokesman Josh Earnest told reporters at a briefing on Thursday.

+"That is what precipitated implementation day.
+Since then Iran has been in compliance with the agreement," Earnest said.

-Among the exemptions were two that allowed Iran to exceed the deal's limits on how much low-enriched uranium (LEU) it can keep in its nuclear facilities, the report said.
+Among the exemptions outlined in the think tank's report were two that allowed Iran to exceed the deal's limits on how much low-enriched uranium (LEU) it can keep in its nuclear facilities, the report said.
 LEU can be purified into highly enriched, weapons-grade uranium.

 The exemptions, the report said, were approved by the joint commission the deal created to oversee implementation of the accord.
 The commission is comprised of the United States and its negotiating partners -- called the P5+1 -- and Iran.